Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Discussion

-Lastly, under the functional redundancy model, the BNR model is unable to identify influential microbes unless there are very few sampled microbes ($k=8$), but many expected to be influential ($\pi=0.8$).
-This result could be explained by the fact that multiple sampled microbes could cause the phenotype to reach the threshold more easily and thus, there is less information on the variability of the response to estimate the effects and influential probabilities.
-Similarly, the BNR model has good performance to identify influential nodes and influential edges only when there are few microbes sampled ($k=8$) and low sparsity in $\mathbf B$ ($\pi=0.8$).

-The main take-home message is that the current version of the BNR model (Equation \ref{bnrmodel}), even without including main (node) effects, can accurately identify influential nodes (microbes) and influential edges (interactions among microbes) under most realistic biological settings, but it requires large sample sizes (e.g. $n=1000$ tested here).
-Future work will involve the extension of the model to incorporate main (node) effects as well as environmental predictors that can also have an effect on the phenotype of interest.
+The current version of the BNR model (Equation \ref{bnrmodel}) can accurately identify influential nodes (microbes) and influential edges (interactions among microbes) under most realistic biological settings, but it requires large sample sizes (e.g. $n=1000$ tested here).
+Future work will involve the extension of the model to environmental predictors that can also have an effect on the phenotype of interest.
 Furthermore, future work will incorporate downstream estimation error of the adjacency matrix which is currently taken as perfectly reconstructed from the phylogenetic tree.

 In terms of the real data analysis, we investigated the connections between the bacterial soil microbiome data and phosphorous leaching as in \citet{wagg2019fungal}.
-Unlike in our simulation study, the sample size was merely 50 samples which we augmented to 100.
+Unlike in our simulation study, the sample size was merely 50 samples which we augmented to 200 via Gaussian data augmentation techniques.
 The augmented sample was still not sufficient to achieve statistical power to detect influential edges (interactions), yet it was enough to identify influential nodes (microbes).
-Five bacterial genera were identified as key drivers of P leaching in soil, three of those had already been identified as significantly associated with the response in the previous study \citep{wagg2019fungal}.
+At the 5\% level, one bacterial OTU was identified a key driver of phosphorous leaching in soil, which had already been identified as significantly associated with the response in the previous study \citep{wagg2019fungal}.
+Another, which had not been identified in the previous study \citep{wagg2019fungal} was identified at the 10\% level.

-While most existing public datasets do not have equivalent sample sizes to the ones tested in our simulation study, we believe that this is a case of ``build it and they will come".
+While many existing public datasets do not have equivalent sample sizes to the ones tested in our simulation study, we believe that this is a case of ``build it and they will come".
 Until now, real data analyses of microbiome data involved \textit{one} matrix of relative abundances which is used to estimate \textit{one} co-occurrence microbial network.
 The assumption behind this one co-occurrence matrix is that correlations represent interactions, and these interactions are \textit{global}.
 That is, the interactions will appear in all contexts and all samples.